Flag of the European Union EU Clinical Trials Register Help

 No statistical analyses for this end point

-Secondary: Mean Titers of Antibody Immune Responses to Haemophilus Influenzae Type B (Hib) Vaccine
+Secondary: Mean Titers of Anti-Hepatitis B Surface Antibody in Response to Hepatitis B Virus (HBV) Vaccine

 Close Top of page